sohamgupta779-art/Steerable-Differential-Beamformer-LAVS/README.md

 ---

-## 🤝 Acknowledgment
+##  Acknowledgment
 Reimplemented and verified by **Soham Gupta **
-with analytical assistance from **ChatGPT** for formula translation and plotting.
+with analytical assistance from chatgpt for formula translation and plotting.

 ---